tanaymukherjee/Investigating-NYC-Parking-Violations/README.md

 This is our main output which shows the json output we have called from the API.
 It will store as many rows we pass as part of our arguments - num_pages and pages_size.
 It is located in the root directory of our project.
-This is a sample to the 1 million records we will try to push into elastic searcg later.
+This is a sample to the 1 million records we will try to push into elastic search later.
 ```

 ### C) Commands